Inishtrahull

 Inishtrahull (Inis Trá Tholl, possibly "island of the empty beach" or "island of the yonder beach") is the most northerly island of Ireland.
 It has an area of 84 acre and lies about 10 km northeast of Malin Head, County Donegal, and just over 50 km southwest of the island of Orsay, in the Inner Hebrides of Scotland.
-The most northerly landfall of Ireland, the Tor Beg rock, is another kilometre to the north.
+The most northerly landfall of Ireland, the Tor Beg rock, is another kilometre (0.6 miles) to the north.
 Inishtrahull is home to Ireland's northernmost lighthouse.
 The island had a resident community until 1929 and the lighthouse was staffed until 1987.
 Today it is uninhabited and has been designated a protected area due to its wildlife.

 Geology

 The island is formed of a granitic gneiss, a type of metamorphic rock, which is known as Inishtrahull Gneiss.
 It is dated at 1.7 billion years old, making it Paleoproterozoic in age, and is the oldest known rock on the Irish Islands.
 The Inishtrahull Gneiss is considered to form part of the Rhinns complex that is also exposed on the islands of Islay and Colonsay.
 The Rhinns complex is correlated with the Ketilidian metamorphic belt of southern Greenland and the Svecofennian of Scandinavia.